appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

 ## Create column and pie chart

 1. Drop a Chart widget below the Stats Box widget.
-BY default, the **Column Chart** option is selected in the **Chart type** property.
+By default, the **Column Chart** option is selected in the **Chart type** property.
 Set the other properties as shown below:
     - In the **Series title** property, change the default title from **Sales** to `Issues`.
     - In the **Series data** property, bind the query result by setting the value to `{{issuesByCategory.data}}`.
     - In the **Title** property, enter the value `Issues by Category`.